Want to pay with lightning? Allocate routing capital? Enable withdrawals? Open a channel to our node!

 How can we trust you will send the funds back?

 We are working on a trustless solution, but in the meantime, think about it from the game theory perspective.
 We've been in lightning since the beginning, invested months of engineering effort, opened hundreds of channels, locked up lots of our own funds.
-We are definitely not interested in ruining our hard-earned reputation overnight to steel a couple million sats from you :)
+We are definitely not interested in ruining our hard-earned reputation overnight to steal a couple million sats from you :)

 How do I do follow these steps using Umbrel or RTL?